Digital product passport 101: The journey to sustainability

 Once implemented, the DPP will solve a major challenge that’s been standing in the way of a circular economy: transparency.
 It will give industry stakeholders and consumers deep insights into every step of a product’s supply chain, laying the groundwork for a huge new range of sustainable business models.

-The EU is still mapping out all the data requirements, which includes standardizing definitions and data collection practices.
+The EU Commission is still mapping out all the DPP requirements, which include standardizing definitions and data collection practices.
 However, here are some examples of what the DPP is likely to include:

 - Basic product data: Product name, make, model, batch number, manufacturing date, and warranty details.